creativekushwahaji01/Bookwarm1/README.md

   - Seamlessly book appointments with healthcare professionals using our intuitive form.

 - **Decentralized Platform**
-  - Built on Ethereum, PharmaSync eliminates intermediaries for peer-to-peer health transactions.
+  - Built on Ethereum, Bookwarm eliminates intermediaries for peer-to-peer health transactions.

 - **Secure Transactions with Crypto Wallets**
   - Ensure the safety of your health transactions using Web3 wallets.